kamya-creator/Interview/README.md

 # This Project use Django Framework and MySQL
 1. In order to run this project in your computer install django using "pip install django" command
 2. Use "pip install mysqlclient" to install mysqlclient for Django as MySQl is used in project
-3. Database Schema of the project is as follows: a.CREATE DATABASE InterviewDB;</br>
+3. Database Schema of the project is as follows:</br>
+    a.CREATE DATABASE InterviewDB;</br>

     b .
 CREATE TABLE users (